 Psoriasis

-- Guttate psoriasis—drop like plaques on the chest, back, and limbs; often in children following strep throat
+- Guttate psoriasis—drop-like plaques on the chest, back, and limbs; often follows group A streptococcal infections in children (i.e., strep throat)

 - Inverse psoriasis—lesions in flexures, also called intertriginous